Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: The cosmological samples

-Fig.~\ref{fig:cosmo_samples} shows the distribution of these samples in mass and redshift, together with the 2013 cosmology sample.
-The mass here is the \Planck\ mass proxy, $\MYsz$, defined in \citet{arnaud2015} and taken from the \PSZtwo\ catalogue.
-It is calculated using the Planck size-flux posterior contours in conjunction with X-ray priors to break the size-flux degeneracy inherent to the large \Planck\ beams (see, e.g. Fig. 16 of~\cite{planck2014-a36}).
-The samples span masses in the range $[2-10]\times 10^{14} \, M_\odot$ and redshifts from $z=0$ to 1\footnote{We fix $h=0.7$ and $\Omega_\Lambda=1-\OmM=0.7$ for the mass calculation.}.
 The MMF3 (intersection) sample contains 439 (493) detections.
-Note that the intersection catalogue has more objects than the MMF3 catalogue because of the different definitions of the signal-to-noise in the various catalogues.
-The signal-to-noise for the intersection catalogue corresponds to the highest signal-to-noise of the three detection algorithms (MMF1, MMF3 or PwS), while for the MMF3 catalogue we use its corresponding signal-to-noise.
+We note that the intersection catalogue has more objects than the MMF3 catalogue because of the different definitions of the signal-to-noise in the various catalogues.
+The signal-to-noise for the intersection catalogue corresponds to the highest signal-to-noise of the three detection algorithms (MMF1, MMF3, or PwS), while for the MMF3 catalogue we use its corresponding signal-to-noise.
 As a consequence, the lowest value for the MMF3 signal-to-noise in the intersection sample is 4.8.
 We note that, while being above our detection limit, the Virgo and the Perseus clusters are not part of our samples.
 This is because Virgo is too extended to be blindly detected by our algorithms and Perseus is close to a masked region.

 The 2015 MMF3 cosmology sample contains all but one of the 189 clusters of the 2013 MMF3 sample.
 The missing cluster is PSZ1 980, which falls inside the 2015 point source mask.
 Six (14) redshifts are missing from the MMF3 (intersection) sample.
-Our analysis accounts for these by renormalizing the observed counts to redistribute the missing fraction uniformly across redshift.
+Our analysis accounts for these by renormalizing the observed counts to redistribute the missing fraction uniformly across the considered redshift range~[0,1].
 The small number of clusters with missing redshifts has no significant impact on our results.

 We use the MMF3 cosmology sample at $q>6$ for our baseline analysis and the intersection sample for consistency checks, as detailed in the Appendix.
 In particular, we show that the intersection sample yields equivalent constraints.